Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Reducing fear-based conditioning

-Improving sleep and circadian regulation
+Improving sleep quality and circadian regulation

 Enhancing vagal tone and parasympathetic activity

-Decreasing stress-related inflammation (7)
+Decreasing stress-related inflammatory signaling (7)

 Why Acupuncture Fits Into Root-Cause Mental Health Care